unikent/blogs-mu-plugin/README.md

 can be retrieved using `get_post_meta({post_id},'SubHeading',true)` from within wordpress

 or it is surfaced in the [Thermal API](https://github.com/unikent/thermal-api) output for a post.

+## <a name="misc">Additional Misc Functions<a>

+- Disables pingbacks globaly by filtering the XMLRPC method

+- Cleans up shortcode markup left behind by removal of the ShowHide plugin

+- Removes additional add user forms and redirects add_user page to the LDAP aware add user page.

+- Provides a settinsg page to nework admisn to clear and regenerate globals like the [aggregator](#aggregator) and the [multisite cron queue](#cron)